ottop/yam_launcher/README.md

 - Weather integration with [Open-Meteo](https://open-meteo.com/). (optional)
 - Work profile support.
 - Search on the bottom of the screen.
-- System fonts for an uniform look with your Android.
+- Contacts searching functionality. (optional)
+- Customizable fonts and font styles, defaults to your system font.
 - Material You support.
 - Simple by default, customizable under the hood.
 - Accessibility Actions support.